Life outside the classroom

 For more information about life in Reims and Paris, sign up for the Summer School newsletter.

 Life in France

-The Pre-College Programme is designed to be an immersive and holistic experience for our participants, and for them to live the College experience as a group.
+The Pre-College Programme is designed to be an immersive and holistic experience for participants, and for them to live the College experience as a group.
 For the time of the programme, participants study, live and explore France together.
 They share not only classes, but also activities, meals, outings, weekend trips, etc.

-In 2019, students had the chance to live in both Reims and Paris and study on two of Sciences Po’s most beautiful campuses.
+Students have the chance to live in both Reims and Paris and study on two of Sciences Po’s most beautiful campuses.

 A medium-sized city with a rich history, Reims is an ideal location for students seeking an immersive experience in French life and culture.
 For over a thousand years, Reims served as the coronation site of the French monarchy and boasts an impressive architectural heritage, from its renowned cathedral to its world-famous vineyards and Art Deco architecture.

 During their time in Paris, students go on excursions in the city, participate in cultural activities, and visit Parisian landmarks.
 They get the chance to see the capital from its best vantage point during a Seine river cruise, to admire some of the masterpieces of art history in Paris’ many museums, and to walk around the capital’s historical neighborhoods.

 All participants stay together during the programme.
 Students are lodged in shared rooms (with students of the same gender), together with Summer School counselors, in residences located near campus in both Paris and Reims.

 Meals are provided by the Summer School, on campus and off campus.